theupdateframework/taps/tap7.md

-See [Example Wrapper](#example-wrapper) below for an example of the Wrapper module - in this case, a wrapper enabling the Conformance Tester to test the TUF Reference Implementation.
+See [Example Wrapper](#example-wrapper) below for an example of the Wrapper module - in this case, a Wrapper enabling the Conformance Tester to test the TUF Reference Implementation.